kojodoc/kojodoc.github.io/tutorials/lessons-level2/hunted5.md

 ### Exercise

-Download a sprite sheet off the internet and use it to animate the player from `Step 2` above.
+Use the ideas above to improve the version of hunted from the previous lesson.